Umesh-Choudhari/Advanced_C-/Ex6/README.md

 ## Overview

-In this assignment, a lambda expression named `displayFileNotFound` has been implemented in the `Reader.cpp` file with capture clause and `mutable` keyword.The purpose of this lambda expression is to provide a message indicating that the file was not found.

 Within the context of this assignment, there exists a lambda expression named `displayFileNotFound` in the `Reader.cpp` and `Writer.cpp` file.
 Notably, this lambda expression incorporates a capture clause and utilizes the `mutable` keyword.
 Its fundamental purpose is to articulate a message that denotes the absence of the designated file.

 ## Implementation Steps